Max Kaser: Life

 Max Kaser was born in Vienna where his father, the historian Dr. Kurt Kaser (1870–1931) worked at the time as a university tutor ("Privatdozent").
 On both his father's side and his mother's sides, his ancestral roots tracked back through many generations of Austrian government administrators, lawyers, physicians, army officers and artists.
 Soon after his birth his father accepted an appointment which included an extraordinary professorship at the University of Graz, and the family relocated to that city.
 In 1914 the family moved again when Dr.Kurt Kaser accepted a full professorship at the University of Czernowitz (as it was then known), a couple of hundred kilometers south-west of Kyiv.
 The First World War and, more indirectly, its aftermath, brought about the need for further moves, and during the second part of his boyhood Max Kaser's family moved repeatedly between Czernowitz, Salzburg and Graz, as his father pursued his career as a university professor of medieval and modern history.

-In 1924 Max Kaser enrolled at the University of Graz where between 1924 and 1928 he studied Jurisprudence.
+In 1924, Max Kaser enrolled at the University of Graz where between 1924 and 1928 he studied Jurisprudence.
 He was taught by Artur Steinwenter who taught Roman law, and whom Kaser would always single out as a powerfully positive influence, on account of his "extensive knowledge and exceptionally well-balanced judgement".
-The two would remain firm friends till Steinwenter's death in 1959.
-A student contemporary at Graz was Walter Wilburg who later achieved eminence as a legal scholar and lawyer, and who also became a life-long friend.
-He received his doctorate at Graz, awarded on 19 November 1928.
-Many years earlier Ludwig Kaser (1841–1916), his grandfather, had also received a doctorate in Jurisprudence from the University of Graz.
-It was on the recommendation of his doctoral supervisor, Steinwenter, that Max Kaser switched in 1929 to Munich where he was supported by a scholarship.
+The two would remain firm friends until Steinwenter's death in 1959.
+A student contemporary at the University of Graz was Walter Wilburg who later achieved eminence as a legal scholar and lawyer, and who also became a life-long friend.
+He received his doctorate at the University of Graz, awarded on 19 November 1928.
+Many years earlier, Ludwig Kaser (1841–1916), his grandfather, had also received a doctorate in Jurisprudence at the University of Graz.
+It was on the recommendation of his doctoral supervisor, Steinwenter, that Max Kaser switched in 1929 to the Ludwig-Maximilians-Universität München where he was supported by a scholarship.
 He was taught by Leopold Wenger at the university "Institute for Papyrus Research and Legal History in Antiquity" ("Institut für Papyrusforschung und antike Rechtsgeschichte").
 The primary focus of his research was a question arising from the Roman civil law of property which two years later formed the based for Kaser's habilitation and his book "Restituere als Prozeßgegenstand" (1932: republished with extensive further notes in 1968).